 Stop guessing, start measuring

-It’s great that we can now use all kinds of 21st century HR tech to source, recruit and hire candidates.
-But one of the biggest advantages of using that same HR technology arguably is that we can track and analyze performance.
+One of the biggest advantages of using that same HR technology is that you can track and analyze performance.
 It turns the recruitment funnel into a big machine with lots of different knobs you can turn.